wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 ---
-title: Alert Dependencies
+title: Building Linked Alerts
 keywords: webhooks
 tags: [alerts]
 sidebar: doc_sidebar
 permalink: alerts_dependencies.html
-summary: Learn how to manage alert dependencies using alert metrics.
+summary: Use alert metrics to build alerts that depend on other alerts.
 ---

 In any environment metrics can be related in a dependency hierarchy.
 For example, a login application service is dependent on a user database, and that database is dependent on a hardware host.
 If you have a series of different alerts that all depend, in part, on one common underlying metric, you would have to repeat the code for that common metric in every one of the "parent" alerts, which quickly becomes a maintenance burden.